 I did not have a good feeling about this.
 All of that hesitation came flooding back to me.

 I’ve said for years that I have “The Vibe”.
 I get that ominous feeling whenever I’m going to be involved in an accident or when I’m going to get pulled over by the cops.
 I’ve had The Vibe every time an accident has happened.
 I’ve had it a few times when an accident hasn’t happened, but I always credit it with being more cautious or sometimes even changing my route.
 Yesterday, I had The Vibe.
 The hesitation in leaving and getting on the road.
 My nerves were high.
 As soon as I saw the tire, I knew.
+Either way I always make sure to be informed by the professionals in case anything happens.

 I was not going to be driving to Alaska.